 The Committee is responsible for ensuring that the use of animals in research and teaching at the University of Ottawa conforms to the most rigorous ethical and scientific standards.
 The Committee shall fulfill this responsibility in two ways:

-by reviewing all individual research and teaching project proposals involving the use of animals, so as to ensure that the ethical and statutory requirements of the Guidelines and the Act are respected in each case; and
+by reviewing all individual research and teaching project proposals involving the use of animals, so as to ensure that the ethical and statutory requirements of the Standards and the Act are respected in each case; and

-by formulating and recommending to the University administration such policies as would aim to preclude wilful or inadvertent violations of the ethical and statutory requirements of the Guidelines and the Act by those persons associated with the University.
+by formulating and recommending to the University administration such policies as would aim to preclude wilful or inadvertent violations of the ethical and statutory requirements of the Standards and the Act by those persons associated with the University.

 Article I Preamble

 The Committee is a statutory committee which derives its authority under s.
 17 of the Animals for Research Act, R.S.O.
 1990, Chapter c.
 A.22 and from the Administrative Committee of the University.
 It operates under the authority of the Vice-President (Research).